When it comes to image SEO, I’m sure you’ve heard enough about filenames and ALT tags for an entire lifetime.

 Use the WordPress image file renamer plugin, to update your image filenames inside WordPress.

-With just a few clicks you can save your images with optimised “image SEO-friendly” filenames.
+With just a few clicks you can save your images with optimized “image SEO-friendly” filenames.

 These are two important (but often overlooked) elements of image SEO.